Have you ever told to yourself: stop wasting time! and yet, it didn’t work?

 Know When You Have Control and When You Don’t

 Remember to avoid falling into the trap of judging each hour by its potential productivity.
-There will be unavoidable events in your schedule that you have no control over, aka meetings, repetitive emails, etc. Counting every single unproductive moment as ‘time wasted’ can leave you feeling frustrated.
+There will be unavoidable events in your schedule that you have no control over, aka meetings, repetitive emails, etc. Counting every single unproductive moment as a waste of time can leave you feeling frustrated.

 Begin Each Day With Purpose

 Start each day with drive and positive intentions.

 Beginning the day in the right state of mind is vital to having a productive day.
 It will also help you to maximize your productive time.

 If you only plan out one time of day, make it the morning.